open-cogsci/osdoc/content/miscellaneous/important-changes-3.md

 permalink: /important-changes-3/
 ---

 OpenSesame 3.0.X brings many improvements that make it even easier to develop experiments.
-But these changes may take some getting used to.
-Almost all changes are backwards compatible, that is, you can still use old way.
-However, a handful of changes are backwards incompatible, and it's especially important to be aware of those.
+Most changes are backwards compatible.
+That is, you can still do things the old way.
+However, a handful of changes are backwards incompatible, and it's important to be aware of those.

+## Overview

 %--
 toc:
+ exclude: [Overview]
  mindepth: 2
 --%